 Adults 19 and older with asplenia, sickle cell disease, cerebrospinal fluid leaks, cochlear implants, or conditions that cause weakening of the immune system.

+It's now recommended that adults age 65 and older get both vaccines.
 Adults who are recommended to get both the PPSV23 and the PCV13 vaccines should get the PCV13 vaccine first, followed by PPSV23 8 weeks later.
 If an adult was already vaccinated with PPSV23, he or she should receive the PCV13 vaccine 1 year or more later.